ReentrantCoder/present/sdp/composite.md

 In our code example below, we wish to combine four ellipse objects together to make a composite graphic.
 Let's compare this code to the UML diagram above.
 The Graphic interface is the component.
 The CompositeGraphic class is the composite.
 The Ellipse class is the leaf.
 The Program class is the client.

 Because graphic, graphic1, and graphic2 are all CompositeGraphic objects, they all have the add() which allows us to add component objects to them.
 First, we add ellipse objects 1, 2, and 4 to graphic1.
 Second, we add ellipse object 3 to graphic2.
 Then because composite objects are also component objects, we can add graphic1 and graphic2 to graphic to get our final composite.
 The graphic object has the print() command of its components.
-So when we call print() on the final graphic object it then calls print() on all its leaf objects.
+So when we call print() on the final graphic object, it then calls print() on all its leaf objects.

 ```
 /** "Component" */